“People who complain about taxes can be divided into two classes: men and women.”

 Tools of the Trade: Pens, journals, notebooks, computers and (my personal favourite) books.
 Be careful with books though because (like every tax deduction you claim) you’ll have to justify to the taxation office why that crime fiction thriller was essential to earning your income.

-Here’s a little example: Simon a poet, makes his living publishing poetry books, speaking at writer’s festivals and performing his work.
+Here’s a little example: Simon a poet, makes his living publishing poetry books, speaking at writer’s workshops, and performing his poems at festivals.
 Simon could claim the poetry books he buys to read as a tax deduction.
 Susan however is a copywriter, she makes her living writing advertising and marketing content for clients.
 She also loves reading poetry.
 Sadly Susan can’t claim her poetry books on her tax (unless she can prove that reading poetry informs her professional writing practice in an essential way).

 Get professional advice